sighack/sighack.github.io/_posts/2018-02-09-exporting-high-resolution-images-in-processing.md

 }
 ```

-Above, in `setup()`, we first pick some changing value for the seed using
+Above, in `setup()`, we first pick some random initial number for the seed using
 `millis()`.
 Note that the seed itself can be chosen randomly, but to re-create
 an identical image, the same seed needs to be used.
 We therefore store it in
 the `seed` variable.